“African Americans and the Arts”

 - Visual Impact: the expression of ideas through the composition and execution of the poster.

-- Statement: Describe your research, what you learned, and factors that you considered in designing your poster.
-Your statement should be at least 200 words.
+- Statement: description of the research, what the student learned and factors that were considered in designing the poster.
+The statement should be at least 100 words.

 Students may create their posters using digital tools and/or traditional media such as letterpress, silkscreen, markers, paint, pens, collage, stitching, photography, mixed media, etc. If using traditional media, scan or photograph your entry for online submission.

 Posters should be 11 x 14 inches.
 Submit only JPG, JPEG, or PDF formats.
 Images must be 24 MB or smaller.

 Students should submit their entries and statements no later than November 17 at 10 p.m.

 A diverse committee will judge the posters, and winners will be invited guests at the Awards Ceremony early next semester, when the posters will be unveiled.
 The winning posters may be reproduced and displayed on the Marshall University campus and featured on The Woodson Lyceum’s website.
 Winners and their teachers will need to complete paperwork to receive the monetary prizes.
 Winners grant The Woodson Lyceum and Marshall University permission to use the posters in their promotions.